“Academic qualifications are important and so is financial education. They’re both important and schools are forgetting one of them.”

 Money in modern society is a unit of trade.

-By having money allows you to make purchases that you need for survival and wants for enjoyment.
+By having money allows you to make purchases you need for survival and wants for enjoyment.

-Therefore it’s not surprising that money is one of the leading causes for divorce.
+Therefore it’s not surprising money is one of the leading causes of divorce.

 Other types of stress can be worrying about having enough money for your rent or mortgage payment.